Warwick-iGEM-2021/warwick-igem-2021.github.io/content/Model.md

 - Demonstrating that our product is beneficial
 - Understanding the use cases where it is most and least applicable

+### Abstract

+We propose a validated computational model of the spread of an antibiotic resistant pathogens in a hospital, with and without our diagnostic tool for quickly identifying it, and show that in a relevant scenario it reduces the presence of antibiotic resistant pathogens in our selected scenario, showing our product is beneficial in the real-world.

 #### Toy implementation